The Different Types of Dimmers (& What Is Best For You)

-Using a dimmer reduces the amount of electricity your lights use while giving you more control over the way your space looks and feels.
-But not all dimmers are the same—in fact, they use different technology based on the kind of lighting you need to adjust.
+Using a dimmer is a great way to reduce the amount of electricity your lights use—while giving you more control over the atmosphere in your space.
+But not all dimmers are the same—in fact, they use different technology based on the kind of lighting you need to dim.

 Incandescent